WebAssembly/WASI/docs/DesignPrinciples.md

 however those are implementation details.
 Conceptually, they work as if they had tables.)

+Integer indices are themselves forgeable, however a program can only access handles within the c-list it has access to, so isolation can still be achieved, even between libraries which internally use integer indices, by witholding access to each library's c-list to the other libraries.
-If all instances shared a single c-list, that would undermine isolation, because any instance could forge an index to any other instance's resources.
-Fortunately, there can be multiple c-lists, and instances can be given access to some c-lists and not others, or even have instances which don't use any c-lists at all, so it's still possible to establish isolation between instances.
+Instances can be given access to some c-lists and not others, or even no c-lists at all, so it's still possible to establish isolation between instances.

 Witx-specified APIs use a special `handle` keyword to mark parameters and return values which are handles.
 In the short term, these are